-- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment. - C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.
+C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies.
+C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment.

+C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies

-SOUTH PLAINS COLLEGE RESPIRATORY CARE PROGRAM
+SOUTH PLAINS COLLEGE RESPIRATORY CARE PROGRAM RSPT 1267 COURSE AGREEMENT

-COURSE AGREEMENT

-I have received a copy of the course syllabus for understand the course format, course compete understand my responsibilities and rights, as ex- all course requirements as stated in the course encies, attendance policy, and oxplained by the instructor and l examination system.
-I further Printed Name Signature Date
+I have received a copy of the course syllabus for RSPT 1267-200.
+I have reviewed the syllabus thoroughly, and understand the course format, course competencies, attendance policy, and examination system.
+I further understand my responsibilities and rights, as explained by the instructor and listed in the syllabus, and agree to all course requirements as stated in the course syllabus.

+Printed Name

+Signature

+Date